Suleiman700/authenticated-cart-system/Read Me/ReadMe/Notes/Known Problems.md

 The stored logged-in users sessions in `DB` does not have `expiration time`.

 Due to the lack of time, I don't have the enough time to fix it.

+---

+#### <ins>Not Working Sidebar In Mobile Version</ins>

+In desktop version, The header works just fine, But in the mobile version the header will contain (hamburger menu).

+The main purpose of sidebar menu is to navigate to `home` or `cart` page

+This problem does not affect the server or the client.

+Due to the lack of time, I don't have the enough time to fix it.